ZJM0312/6150-Assign/README.md

 # 6150-cssign
 CREATE A NEW WEB

+This is my week 2 assignment.
+I have used all pointed HTML and HTML5 controls and further optimize last week webiste.
+Beginning with the second page of this website.
+At the

 1. Design web's construction

 2. Achieve functions and using pointed HTML and HTML5 controls, such as :